apache/hive/README.txt

 Upgrading from older versions of Hive
 =====================================

-- Hive @VERSION@ includes changes to the MetaStore schema.
+- Hive 1.2.0 includes changes to the MetaStore schema.
 If you are upgrading from an earlier version of Hive it is imperative that you upgrade the MetaStore schema by running the appropriate schema upgrade scripts located in the scripts/metastore/upgrade